 Our client, a recent graduate of Mira Costa High School and now a freshman at Santa Barbara City College, was back in town for a weekend with his family.
 He spent the day at the beach and while driving back home to his parents’ house in Hermosa Beach, he stopped by an alley in Manhattan Beach.
+He had to pee.

-Synopsis: Client, age 19, caught urinating in public in broad daylight, ticketed for violation of Manhattan Beach Municipal Code § 4.102.010 as a misdemeanor, case resolved for infraction with court fines.
+Synopsis: Client, Age 19, caught urinating in public in broad daylight, ticketed for violation of Manhattan Beach Municipal Code § 4.102.010 as a misdemeanor, case resolved for infraction with court fines.

 It was about 3:00 p.m. in the afternoon, unlike most cases of public urination which are related to drinking at night at a bar or restaurant.
 The client ran over behind a utility pole to urinate, but a passing Manhattan Beach Police Officer spotted out client in the act.